ddnexus/pagy/docs/toolbox/paginators/countless.md

 ---

-`:countless` is an OFFSET paginator that avoids the `COUNT` query, reducing the number of queries per request by one.
+`:countless` is an OFFSET paginator that avoids the `COUNT` query, reducing the number of queries per page in half.
+UI helpers are working with some limitations (see [Caveat](#caveat)).

 !!!warning Consider using the `:keynav_js` paginator when possible!